Can You Get Pregnant on Your Period?

-So it’s way harder to get pregnant on your period than when you’re not—but can you get pregnant right after your period?
+It’s way harder to get pregnant on your period than when you’re not—but can you get pregnant right after your period?
 It depends on what you mean by “right after.”
-If you mean no more than one day after your period ends, then “in most cases, no,” Knopman says.
+If you mean no more than one day after your period ends, then the answer is generally no, says Knopman.
 The only exception?
-“If you have a very short cycle and long bleeding periods,” she says.
-In that case, if you bleed until day seven, have sex on day eight and ovulate on day nine or 10, it’s definitely possible to become pregnant.
+“If you have a very short cycle and long bleeding periods,” she adds.
+In that case, if you bleed until day seven, have sex on day eight and ovulate on day nine or 10, it’s possible to become pregnant.

-For women with normal cycles, though, the chances of getting pregnant start to increase only as you get closer and closer to your window of fertility.
-Again, most women ovulate between day 12 and day 21 of their cycles—so if you have sex just two days after your period ends, say on day seven, you’re only five days away from ovulation.
-So if you happen to have robust specimens of sperm swimming around—the ones that last as long as five days—there’s a chance you could get pregnant.
+For women with normal cycles though, the chances of getting pregnant start to increase only as you get closer and closer to your fertile window.
+Again, most women ovulate between day 12 and day 21 of their cycles—so if you have sex just two days after your period ends (say on day seven), you’re only five days away from ovulation.
+So if you happen to have robust sperm swimming around—the ones that can last five days—there’s a chance you could get pregnant.

-So what about your chances of conception just before you menstruate?
+So what are the chances of conception just before you menstruate?
 Can you get pregnant the day before your period?
-The closer you are to your period when you have sex, the less likely it is that you’ll get pregnant.
-That’s because it puts you further away from the time of ovulation, and, as we mentioned, the egg lasts for only a day at most.
+The closer you are to getting your period when you have sex, the less likely it is that you’ll get pregnant.
+That’s because it puts you further away from ovulation, and—as we mentioned—the egg lasts for a day at most.
 The number of “safe days” right before your period will increase with longer cycles and decrease with shorter cycles.
-For women with a regular cycle, having unprotected sex the day before your period is extremely unlikely to result in a pregnancy—“almost zero chance,” Sasan says.
+For women with a regular cycle, having unprotected sex the day before your period is extremely unlikely to result in a pregnancy—“almost zero chance,” says Sasan.